How to transfer your phone number from one mobile network to another: a step-by-step guide to using a PAC Code.

 - A PAC Code has already been issued.
 Once a PAC Code has been issued, it’s valid for 30 days.
 Until the previous PAC Code expires, your mobile network will be unable to issue you with a new one.

 - Your account has already been closed.
 A PAC Code can only be issued if the account is still open and if the phone number still belongs to you.
-If you’ve already closed your account on the network, the phone number may have already been returned to the network.
-As it’s not possible to recover a phone number once it’s been returned to the network, you should keep your account open until the PAC Code has been used.
+If you’ve already closed your account with a mobile network, the phone number may have already been forfeited and returned to the network.
+As it isn’t possible to recover a phone number once it’s been returned to the network, you should always keep your account open until the PAC Code is used.
 If you’re a Pay As You Go customer, you should also be aware of your mobile network’s minimum activity requirements.

 If your mobile network refuses to provide you with a PAC Code, they must inform you of the reasons why.
 Unpaid debt cannot be used as a reason not to issue you with a PAC Code.
 Similarly, being stuck within the minimum term of your contract cannot be used as a reason not to issue you with a PAC Code.
-However, you might be charged an early termination fee on your final bill if you choose to end your contract early.
+However, you might be charged an early termination fee on your final bill if you were to choose to end your contract early.

 Transferring Within The Same Network

-A PAC Code is only used for transferring your phone number between two different mobile networks.
-If you’re staying on the same mobile network but simply changing to a different tariff, it isn’t necessary to go through the PAC Code process.
+A PAC Code is only used when transferring your phone number between two different mobile networks.
+If you’re staying on the same mobile network but changing to a different plan, it isn’t necessary to go through the PAC Code process.
 Instead, simply call the customer services department of your current network and request a phone number transfer inside of the network.
 You’ll need to provide details of both of your accounts.

 |Please select your network and tariff type:|